Aston Villa’s Traore extends impressive Premier League run against Newcastle United | Goal.com

 🇧🇷🇧🇫🇦🇷 pic.twitter.com/zrLnYldImZ

-After replacing Diego Costa on the hour mark, the Stallion was on target as Guus Hiddink’s Blues silenced Steve McClaren’s side 5-1 at Stamford Bridge.
+After replacing Diego Costa on the hour mark, 'the Stallion' was on target as Guus Hiddink’s Blues silenced Steve McClaren’s side 5-1 at Stamford Bridge in that encounter.

-He was substituted for Egypt’s Mahmoud Hassan ‘Trezeguet’ in the 80th minute, while Marvelous Nakamba was in action from start to finish.
-Whereas, Egypt’s Ahmed El Mohamady was an unused substitute.
+He was substituted for Egypt’s Mahmoud ‘Trezeguet’ Hassan in the 80th minute, while Marvelous Nakamba was in action from start to finish.
+Egypt’s Ahmed El Mohamady was an unused substitute.

 On the other hand, Bruce’s Newcastle remain 16th having gone ten games without a win and they would be hoping to end their awful run against Leeds United next time out on January 26.